Witty-Gerbil/witty_chrome_extension/README.md

 # Witty Chrome Extension

 ## Overview
-Witty Chrome Extension is a two-part open-source project designed to enhance browser interactions with an intelligent Chrome extension frontend and a Flask-based Python backend API.
+Witty Chrome Extension is a two-part open-source project designed to enhance browser interactions with a Chrome extension frontend and a Python backend run locally.
 This repository consists of:

 - **witty_gerbil_frontend**: A Chrome extension built with JavaScript, HTML, and CSS for automating tasks and enhancing user interaction in the browser.
 - **witty_gerbil_backend_api**: A Flask-based backend API that powers the extension's functionality.

 ## Repository Structure
+*Note: Some of the directories/files are empty, leaving room for future iterations and features.*

 ```
 witty_chrome_extension/